MWL91/monte-carlo-estimation/README.md

 | --- | --- | --- | --- | --- | --- |
 | 1 | 2 | 0.5 | 1 | 4 | 0.2 |

-Algorithm will round one of actors, and use his estimation to calculate time in current scope.
+Algorithm will rand one of actors, and use his estimation to calculate time in current scope.